UKEIAM/docker-bwHealthCloud/README.md

 docker build -t bwhc-frontend -f Frontend.Dockerfile .
 ```

 This will create the image using default build arguments and mark it as `bwhc-frontend`.
-To customize the build, spezify custom values.
+To customize the build, specify custom values.

 * `VERSION`: The version to be used.
 Current value `2209`.
 Required for use with local release zip file.
 * `NUXT_HOST` and `NUXT_PORT`: Server configuration, see 2.3 of bwHC manual for more information.